-Course Name Data Visualisation Course Acronym (used by the School only, e.g., for the Sortable Course List) DataVis / DATAVIS Course Level If the course is only available to MSc students, then it must be classed as Postgraduate.
+Course Name Data Visualisation for Professionals Course Acronym (used by the School only, e.g., for the Sortable Course List) DataVisPro / DATAVIS-PRO Course Level If the course is only available to MSc students, then it must be classed as Postgraduate.
 All other courses, regardless of level, are Undergraduate.
-X Undergraduate X Postgraduate Normal Year Taken UG1UG2UG3UG4UG5 X MSc Also available in years [This can be changed later if need be.]
-UG1UG2UG3 X UG4 X UG5 X MSc SCQF Credit Level Level 8 should normally be used for pre-honours courses.
+Undergraduate X Postgraduate (this course is for an external audience, e.g, employees who want to increase their skills.
+No prior degree is required.)
+Normal Year Taken UG1UG2UG3UG4UG5MSc (this course is not for students enrolled in a regular programme, it is an online course open to everybody.)
+Also available in years [This can be changed UG1UG2UG3UG4UG5MSc later if need be.] (same as above) SCQF Credit Level Level 8 should normally be used for pre-honours courses.
 Level 10 should normally be used for optional UG3 courses (so UG4 students may also take them) and for courses aimed mainly at UG4 students.
 Level 11 should be used for courses aimed mainly at MSc students, whether or not UG4 students can also take them.
-78910 X_11 SCQF Credit Points X 10 20 40 60 80 Other: Delivery Location X Campus On-line Distance Learning Course Type X_Standard (default) Dissertation Online Distance Learning Other (specify: Placement,Student Led Individually Created Course, Year Abroad) Marking Scheme By default, courses use a numerical marking scheme.
+78910 X 11 SCQF Credit Points X 10 20 40 60 80 Other: Delivery Location Campus X On-line Distance Learning Course Type Standard (default) Dissertation X_Online Distance Learning Other (specify: Placement , Student Led Individually Created Course, Year Abroad) Marking Scheme By default, courses use a numerical marking scheme.
 If you wish to use a grade-only marking scheme, your course proposal below should justify this.
-X Standard (numerical) Letter grade only
+Standard (numerical) X_Letter grade only